redis/redis-doc/topics/quickstart.md

 It is a good idea to copy both the Redis server than the command line interface in proper places using the following commands:

-* sudo cp redis-server /usr/local/bin/
+* sudo cp src/redis-server /usr/local/bin/
-* sudo cp redis-cli /usr/local/bin/
+* sudo cp src/redis-cli /usr/local/bin/

 In the following documentation I assume that /usr/local/bin is in your PATH environment variable so you can execute both the binaries without specifying the full path.